dcgc/dcgc.io/ue.md

 Affects the World is an option to enable/disable the light (effect in the level).

 Cast Shadows is an option to disable/enable shadows created from the light (can be used for performance saving).
+A lot of objects have the same property (property of material of objects).

 Indirect Lighting Intensity: reflected lights that can light an object in a level.